yogitadarade/8WeekSqlChallenge/CaseStudy 1-Danny's Dinner/README.md

 **Insights:**

-Customer B visited the store 6 times, customer A 4 times and customer C only 2 times.
+Customer `B` visited the store 6 times, customer `A` 4 times and customer `C` only 2 times.

 **3. What was the first item from the menu purchased by each customer?**

+In this question , how do we know which item they purchased, for first time there is not time field.
+For eg customer A ordered Sushi and Curry , so should we assume since Sushi was first inserted therefore that was first item.
+Product name is in menu table so joining sales with menu.
+Using Window function `ROW_NUMBER`  that assigns a sequential integer to each row in a result set and partitioning by customer id. and then filtering the result set where first purchase is 1

 ```sql
 WITH cte_order AS (
   SELECT